vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - In general, the space complexity of an adjacency list is O(V+E), and in the worst case, it is O(V2) when every node is connected to all the other nodes.
 - Here, V represents the number of vertices and E represents the number of edges in the graph.
 - The space complexity of the adjacency matrix is O(V2).
+- Benefits of Adjacency list over Adjacency matrix w.r.t space complexity
+  - The real advantage of adjacency lists is that they allow save space for the graphs that are not really densely connected.
+  - If the number of edges is much smaller than V^2, then adjacency lists will take O(V+E), and not O(V^2) space.

 # Graph Problems
 ## 323. Number of Connected Components in an Undirected Graph [Undirected Graph, Connected Components]